Thousifg/American-Eagle-Clone/README.md

 Aeo.in
 ## About American Eagle:
-Udemy is an web application that allows users to purchase all kind of fashion products.
+American Eagle is an Ecommerce application that allows users to purchase all kinds of fashion products.

 ## Demo